ethansolomon49/toy_OCR_task/README.md

 1. A `code` folder containing all the Python code necessary to generate the output file and a filled out section of the readme explaining these contents and how to run the code.
 Please additionally ensure that the code is properly commented and easily readable.
 1. The `output.txt` file containing the numbers printed on the documents in the data folder, in order and with a new line for each new entry.

-## Setup instructions (YOU EDIT)
+## Setup instructions

-Replace this text with instructions for recreating the environment necessary to run your code.
+1. Install Pillow using `pip install pillow`
+1. Install OpenCV using `pip install opencv-python`
+1. Install Tesseract according to [these instructions](https://tesseract-ocr.github.io/tessdoc/Installation.html)
+1. Install PyTesseract using `pip install pytesseract`

-## Instructions to reproduce the output (YOU EDIT)
+## Instructions to reproduce the output

-The `output.txt` file contained in this repository was generated with the code available in the `code/` folder....
+The `output.txt` file is generated with the script in the `code/` folder.
+To run it, simply use the command `python code/process_data.py` in the command line while in the main repository.

+Optionally, the last line in `process_data.py` can be commented out to keep the processed images created during the OCR task.